OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Advanced-Network-Diagnostic-Commands.md

 Syntax: `dig <destination>`
 Where `<destination>` is replaced with either a hostname or IP.
+Example: `dig google.com`
 To request a number to name conversion you must include the `-x` option.
-Example: `dig google.com`
+Example: `dig -x google.com`

 15. On Ubuntu-GUI-1 `dig` for each of the following host names:
     - 203.178.141.194